-As with most railroads of today, the prototype Missouri-Illinois Railroad (M-I) grew out of mergers from several shorter local lines that were often keen competitors.
-The principal north-south route began in 1887 as the Mississippi River & Bonne Terre Railway (MR&BT), a 3′ narrow gauge road hauling ore from southeast Missouri’s Lead Belt to a smelter in Herculaneum.
-Shortly after becoming operational, the MR&BT standardized its gauge to facilitate interchange.
+As with all railroads today, the prototype Missouri-Illinois Railroad (M-I) grew from mergers of several shorter local lines that were often keen competitors.
+The principal north-south route began in 1887 as the Mississippi River & Bonne Terre Railway (MR&BT), a 3′ narrow gauge road hauling ore from Missouri’s Lead Belt to a smelter in Herculaneum.
+Shortly after beginning operation, the MR&BT standardized its gauge to facilitate interchange with other railroads.

-The east-west Illinois Southern Railway (IS) had already traversed the Mississippi River with a transfer boat between Kellogg, IL, and Thomure, MO (2 miles north of Sainte Genevieve).
-The IS pushed westward to Bismarck to interchange with the Iron Mountain Railroad (later Missouri Pacific) to avoid congestion in the busy yards of St Louis.
+The east-west Illinois Southern Railway (IS) began traversing the Mississippi River in 1902 via a transfer boat between Kellogg, IL, and Little Rock Landing (about a mile north of Ste.
+Genevieve, MO).
+The IS pushed westward to Bismarck interchanging traffic with the Iron Mountain Railroad (later Missouri Pacific) thereby avoiding the congestion of St Louis’ busy freight yards.
 The IS and MR&BT crossed, and often clashed, at Derby, MO.
 A series of unfortunate circumstances doomed the IS, including prison for its owner, too few cars to generate revenue and no ready access to cash.
 Following two receiverships, the IS ceased operations in 1919 and several of its major shippers organized the Missouri-Illinois Railroad and bought the IS out of foreclosure.

 Despite operating through southern Illinois’ rich farmland and Missouri’s Lead Belt, the M-I only began showing profits once oil was discovered along its right of way in Illinois.
 The Missouri Pacific Railroad (MoPac) acquired controlling interest in both the MR&BT and the M-I in 1929 and operated the two lines together.
 The MR&BT was officially dissolved in 1945 and all its assets transferred to the M-I. Although rolling stock carried M-I reporting marks, the road used its parent’s herald, the MoPac buzzsaw.